Sexual abuse in primary and secondary schools

 Sexual abuse in primary and secondary schools is sexual abuse, often child sexual abuse, occurring in educational institutions from kindergarten through secondary education.
 Often the victims are minors below age of consent.

 Phenomenon

 A 1993 study performed by the American Association of University Women examined seventy-nine state schools in the United States and found that 9.6% of students reported sexual abuse by teachers in the school setting.

 The victims of school sexual abuse are often "vulnerable or marginal students".

 By country

 France

 In April 2015, education official Najat Vallaud-Belkacem admitted that "16 teachers were allowed to work in schools last year despite holding previous convictions for paedophilia."
 An international NGO claimed that "Thousands of children in French schools have been sexually abused by paedophile teachers".
 In the same year, twenty-seven staff members in primary and secondary schools were fired for sexual abuse.

+In May 2026, the Paris prosecutor's office released a report detailing an investigation into more than 100 nurseries and primary schools across the city over allegations of physical and sexual abuse of children.
+The accusations primarily involved non‑teaching staff—such as caretakers and monitors—who were responsible for supervising children before and after school as well as during recess.
+According to the report, 78 staff members have been suspended.
+Separately, a man is currently on trial for the sexual assault of three girls and the harassment of nine others.

 India

 In March 2000, a cross-sectional study of students in the 11th grade of eight higher secondary schools in Goa found that "Coercive sex had been experienced by approximately 6% of adolescents."
 The pupils affected by this experienced higher rates of substance abuse, poorer academic performance, as well as poor mental and physical health.